 From the brand known for ultimate loungewear and shapewear comes this majorly luxurious robe, made from real silk with a hint of stretch, thanks to a bit of spandex.
 With a wrap front and subtle piping, it’s the epitome of glam; the only thing missing is a butler to serve you breakfast in bed while you wear it.
 Coordinate with the label's matching silk shirt, pants, nightdress, or slip.

 Material: 95% silk, 5% spandex | Colors: Honey, Rose, Sienna, Cocoa | Collar Type: Shawl | Pockets: Yes

 Runner-Up, Best Silk: Prayers and Plans Maxi Tumaini Silk Robe

-Maxi length for ample coverage
+Maxi length provides ample coverage

 Made-to-order and customizable

-Hand wash or dry clean only
+Can only hand wash or dry clean

 Handmade in Nigeria, this option will make you feel relaxed and luxurious.
 Its maxi length offers full coverage, great for either getting ready or simply lounging at home.
 Since it's made from 100% silk, the material is thermoregulating so it will help maintain your body temperature, no matter the season.
 It's made-to-order, so if you want custom measurements then you can include them in the order notes upon purchasing.